CJOT-FM: History

+The station officially launched on May 27, 2010 as CJOT-FM, with an adult contemporary format branded as 99.7 EZ Rock.
+On June 30, 2011, CJOT flipped to classic hits as Boom 99.7.
-In March 2013, as part of Bell Canada's proposed acquisition of Astral Media, Corus Entertainment reached a tentative deal to acquire Astral's 50% stake in the Teletoon networks, along with several radio stations (including CJOT), for $400.6 million.

-On January 28, 2014, the CRTC approved Corus's acquisition of CJOT and sister station CKQB-FM.
+In March 2013, as part of Bell Media's proposed acquisition of Astral Media, Corus Entertainment reached an agreement to acquire assets from the company to comply with concentration of media ownership rules, including CJOT and sister station CKQB-FM.
 The acquisition was closed on January 31, 2014.

 An unprotected low-power tourist information radio station owned by Instant Information Services operated at 99.7 FM as CIIO-FM.
 That station was authorised by the CRTC in May 2010 to move to 97.5 MHz.
 As well, CKQB-FM operated a repeater at 99.7 FM in Pembroke, which later moved to 99.9 FM.

-Controversy

-On November 21, 2008, federal Minister of Canadian Heritage and Official Languages James Moore issued a statement calling on the CRTC to review its approval of both the Astral station and Frank Torres' new CIDG-FM.
-Moore asked the commission to assess whether the francophone population of the Ottawa-Gatineau area was sufficiently well-served by existing French radio services, and to consider licensing one or more of the French language applications—which included a Christian music station, a community radio station and a campus radio station for the Université du Québec en Outaouais—in addition to or instead of the approved stations.